Fox Chase Line: Beyond Fox Chase

 Under the Reading Company Budd Rail Diesel Cars (RDCs) operated through from the Reading Terminal in downtown Philadelphia to Newtown.
 The Reading extended electrification to Fox Chase in 1966; limited diesel shuttles from Fox Chase to Newtown continued.
 SEPTA suspended these shuttles on July 1, 1981, as part of a systemwide discontinuation of non-electrified service.
 The shuttles returned on October 5 as the Fox Chase Rapid Transit Line.
 The operation of the line was troubled: the RDCs were in poor mechanical condition, SEPTA's decision to use transit division employees from the Broad Street Subway caused labor issues, and ridership was low.
 SEPTA suspended service again on January 18, 1983.

 Since 1983, there has been interest from Bucks County passengers in resuming service to Newtown.
 In anticipation of a possible resumption, SEPTA performed extensive track upgrades in 1984.
 Street crossings in Newtown and Southampton received brand new welded rail, which were secured using sturdy Pandrol clips vs. traditional rail spikes.
 Though not promoted, this work was done in order to comply with a federal grant.

 By March 1985, SEPTA gave into political pressure and made a concerted effort to integrate the non-electrified Fox Chase-Newtown line into the rest of its all-electrified commuter system.
 A $10 million plan to restore service to Newtown and Pottstown using British Rail-Leyland diesel railbuses was considered, with a test run reaching Newtown on September 3.
 Though the trial runs were relatively successful, ride quality was lackluster.
 Burdened with ongoing budgetary problems, SEPTA decided against the purchase of the railbuses.

 In March 1987, SEPTA received several bids from private operators interested in running diesel-hauled trains to Newtown (as well as between Norristown and Pottstown).
 The operators suggested using non-union workers, which SEPTA was against.
 In addition, funding for these operations was allegedly questionable, and the SEPTA board rejected all offers.

 Beginning in 2009, portions on the line within Montgomery County have been converted into a rail trail.
 By 2015, the Pennypack Trail extended 5.4 mi along the former line between Rockledge and Byberry Road near Bryn Athyn.
 Additional trackage was in Southampton was dismantled in October 2018, though several townships along the line are still hoping for resumption of rail service to alleviate traffic congestion on local roads and highways.
-The right-of-way in Bucks County is currently being redeveloped as the Newtown Rail Trail.